ezsystems/ezpublish-kernel/REST-API-V2.rst

 Load Content
 ````````````
-:Resource: - /content/objects/<ID>
+:Resource: /content/objects/<ID>
-           - /content/locations/<locationId>/content
 :Method: GET
-:Description: Loads the content object for the given id in its current version (i.e the current published version or if not exists the draft of the authenticated user)
+:Description: Loads the content object for the given id.
+Depending on the Accept header the current version is embedded (i.e the current published version or if not exists the draft of the authenticated user)
+:Headers:
+    :Accept:
+         :application/vnd.ez.api.Content+xml:  if set all informations for the content object including the embedded current version are returned in xml format (see Content_)
+         :application/vnd.ez.api.Content+json:  if set all informations for the content object including the embedded current version are returned in json format (see Content_)
+         :application/vnd.ez.api.ContentInfo+xml:  if set all informations for the content object (excluding the current version) are returned in xml format (see Content_)
+         :application/vnd.ez.api.ContentInfo+json:  if set all informations for the content object (excluding the current version) are returned in json format (see Content_)
 :Parameters:
-    :fields: comma separated list of fields which should be returned in the response (see Version_)
+    :fields: comma separated list of fields which should be returned in the response (see Content_)
     :responseGroups: comma separated lists of predefined field groups (see REST API Spec v1)
     :languages: (comma separated list) restricts the output of translatable fields to the given languages
-:Response: 200 Version_
+:Response: 200 Content_
 :Error Codes:
     :401: If the user is not authorized to read  this object.
 This could also happen if there is no published version yet and another user owns a draft of this content
     :404: If the ID is not found